gctools-outilsgc/aurora-design-system/documentation/pages/glossary.md

 ## Accessibility

 Accessibility is the practice of designing products that are usable to all users, regardless of ability or context of use.
 Different than usability, accessibility focuses on technical and visual aspects of a design that directly relate to its functionality for users of different ability levels.
-While intended to aid users with specific disabilities, considering accessibility of digital products provides benefits to all users.
+While intended to aid users with specific disabilities, considering the accessibility of digital products provides benefits to all users.

 ## Artificial Intelligence